engWafula/carpooling/README.md

 npm run dev
 ```

-4. Open your browser and visit `http://localhost:3000` to start using Car Rental.
+4. Open your browser and visit `http://localhost:3000` to start using Car Pooling.

 ## Project Structure